Minimal targets for dilaton direct detection: Cosmological Relic Abundance

 \section{Cosmological Relic Abundance}

 To this point in our discussion, we have reviewed how the cosmological Standard Model thermal bath, if it was coupled to a scalar particle that modulates the size of its fundamental constants, would have generated an abundance of this scalar in the form of a coherent, oscillating condensate whose energy density would eventually come to dilute like that of cold dark matter.
-The amount of $\phi$ produced is linked to the dependence of the SM pressure on $\phi$ through the fundamental constants, and is sensitive to the hottest temperature $T_\text{RH}$ achieved in the early Universe.
-The UV sensitivity of the scalar relic abundance and the insensitivity of this abundance to the nature of the scalar's interactions are our main results, and owe to the scale-dependence of the Standard Model, of its couplings, and of the effective degrees of freedom to which $\phi$ couples.
-We now discuss our results for the amount of cosmological production under different assumptions.
+The amount of $\phi$ produced is linked to the dependence of the SM pressure on $\phi$ through the fundamental constants, and is sensitive to the hottest temperature $T_\text{RH}$ achieved in the early Universe only if $m_\phi > H_{\rm RH}$.
+The specific dependence of the scalar relic abundance on the reheat temperature and the insensitivity of this abundance to the nature of the scalar's interactions are our main results, and owe to the scale-dependence of the Standard Model, of its couplings, and of the effective degrees of freedom to which $\phi$ couples.
+In this section, we present our results for the cosmological production of the scalar under different assumptions and discuss how various UV considerations affect these conclusions.